Beach, Family, Malaysia, Singapore Weekends

 2. Hard Rock Hotel Desaru Coast

 However, Hard Rock hotel doesn’t have direct beach access.
 You will have to cross the road to The Westin and go past the resort to go to the beach.
+It is not a very long walk, and there is a buggy that can take you to The Westin where the beach is only a few minutes away.
+Also, if your main destination is the waterpark, I imagine this will not be an issue.

 3. The Westin Desaru Coast

-The Westin has direct beach access and a beach bar, but there is no swimming pool near the beach. it is located closest to the public area of Desaru beach, so you’ll likely see more people on the beach than compared to Anantara.
+The Westin has direct beach access and a beach bar, but there is no swimming pool near the beach.
+It is located closest to the public area of Desaru beach, so you’ll likely see more people on the beach than compared to Anantara.

 Desaru Coast Travel Guide - The Westin